 Private amenity room after the birth

 Women having an NHS birth sometimes choose to pay to hire a private ‘amenity’ room within the NHS maternity unit.
-The rooms are often just off the postnatal ward, and usually cost around £70 a night, but can range between about £25 and £200.
+The rooms are often just off the postnatal ward, and can cost up to £450 a night, according to 2018 research.
 The midwives looking after you will still be NHS midwives.

 Around 5% of women in our survey decided to pay for a private room in an NHS hospital when they gave birth.
 The majority told us this was because they wanted more privacy after giving birth.

 A doula is not a health professional, but a person who has training in supporting expectant and new parents.
 They're not there to replace midwives or other health professionals.

 Your doula can work with you during your pregnancy, be with you as a birth partner or advocate when you give birth, or provide support in the early days at home with your baby.
 What they offer can be tailored to the support you feel you need.